List of story structures: Theatre of the Absurd

 Critic Martin Esslin coined the term in his 1960 essay "The Theatre of the Absurd", which begins by focusing on the playwrights Samuel Beckett, Arthur Adamov, and Eugène Ionesco.
 Esslin says that their plays have a common denominator — the "absurd", a word that Esslin defines with a quotation from Ionesco: "absurd is that which has not purpose, or goal, or objective."
 The French philosopher Albert Camus, in his 1942 essay "Myth of Sisyphus", describes the human situation as meaningless and absurd.

 Plot-wise it often undercuts the conflict in the story and mocks the human condition.
 It often lacks any formal plot structure.
 Often nothing really gets resolved.

-Television Story Arcs
+Television story arcs

 Although soap operas had been telling serialized stories since the 1950s, television multiple-episode story arcs in prime time were not popular in the U.S. until 1981, with the introduction of Hill Street Blues.
 Prior to that, episodes could be shifted in order without audience confusion.
 Multiple-episode story arcs took off in the 1990s, with many of the popular television shows employing them.
 Xena: Warrior Princess, Hercules: The Legendary Journeys, Boy Meets World, and Batman: The Animated Series all had story arcs.